3Jlieben/reporting-docs/knowledge-base/visual-studio-report-designer-is-blank.md

 1. The created class inheriting *Telerik.Reporting.Report* does not have a default parameterless constructor in which the **InitializeComponent** method is called.
 2. In rare cases, usually when working under source control, the report's files are *disassociated* - Visual Studio does not recognize the Report's **CS|VB**, **Designer.CS|VB** and **RESX files** as a *whole*.
 This condition can be recognized by testing to [navigate to the definition](https://docs.microsoft.com/en-us/visualstudio/ide/go-to-and-peek-definition?view=vs-2019) of the **InitializeComponent** method from the report's constructor.
+3. Your project does not have a "Properties" folder.

 ## Solution

 1. Check whether the report class has a default *parameterless* constructor and add such, if needed. *Verify* that the **InitializeComponent** method is called in that constructor.
 2. Verify  thatTelerik Reporting is installed on the machine, and the *Telerik Reporting** assemblies are referenced in the project.
 Then exclude the report files from the project and re-add only the report's *CS|VB** file.
 Visual Studio should auto-detect the related Designer.CS|VB and RESX files.
+3. Verify that your project contains a "Properties" folder and add such, if needed.

 ## Notes